 El Niño, which affects wind and rainfall patterns, has been blamed for droughts and floods in countries around the Pacific Rim.
 El Niño refers to the irregular warming of surface water in the Pacific.
 The warmer water pumps energy and moisture into the atmosphere, altering global wind and rainfall patterns.
 The phenomenon has caused tornadoes in Florida, smog in Indonesia, and forest fires in Brazil.

 El Niño is Spanish for 'the Boy Child' because it comes about the time of the celebration of the birth of the Christ Child.
-The cold counterpart to El Niño is known as La Niña, Spanish for 'the girl child', and it also brings with it weather extremes.
+The cold counterpart to El Niño is known as La Niña, Spanish for 'the Girl Child', and it also brings with it weather extremes.

 Busy roads at night